arinze-edeh/cloud-infrastructure-devops-labs/aws/identity-and-security/iam-user-policy-attachment/README.md

 ## 📌 Project Overview

 - This project demonstrates how to securely attach an existing AWS IAM policy to an existing IAM user using the AWS CLI.
-- The task validates identity, locates the policy, attaches it to the user, and verifies successful attachment — following IAM best practices.
+- The task validates identity, locates the policy, attaches it to the user, and verifies successful attachment, following IAM best practices.

 - All actions were executed exclusively in the `us-east-1` region.